Freelancer vs Agency: Which SEO Solution is Right for Your Business?

 A Real-World Example: Why This Matters for Seasonal Businesses

+Let’s say you run a local ski shop.
 Your business is highly seasonal.
 You generate the majority of your revenue between November and February, and your priorities shift throughout the year.

 In the offseason, you might focus on:

-Building content around gear guides and maintenance
+Building content around gear guides and maintenance.

-Improving technical SEO
+Improving technical SEO.

-Preparing for peak season
+Preparing for peak season.

 During peak season, the focus shifts to:

-Capturing high-intent search traffic
+Capturing high-intent search traffic.

-Optimizing product and category pages
+Optimizing product and category pages.

-Ensuring site performance under higher traffic
+Ensuring site performance under higher traffic.

+If you’re locked into a rigid agency contract with predefined deliverables, it can be difficult to adapt.
 Working with a freelancer allows for that flexibility.
 You can shift focus, scale hours up or down, and align your SEO efforts with how your business actually operates.

 If you’re in the outdoor space, I break this down further on my outdoor industry SEO page.